Selling supplemental information: Appendix

 \subsection{Proof of Proposition~\ref{mainproposition}}

 \begin{proof} Consider the following menu that consists of the collections of all minimal complementary signals

-Note that this is the maximum possible revenue the data broker can achieve, since each type ends up with full information and is charged its maximum willingness to pay for that information.
-Lemma \ref{mainlemma} shows that this optimal menu is incentive compatible, as no type benefits from mimicking and purchasing another type’s minimal complementary signal.
+Note that this is the maximum possible revenue the data broker can achieve, since each type ends up with full information and pays their maximum valuation that information.
+Lemma \ref{mainlemma} shows that this menu is incentive compatible, as no type benefits from purchasing another type’s minimal complementary signal.

 \end{proof}